Mic'hael Brooks

-Early years
+Early life

-Brooks played high school football for the Bartlett Yancey High School Buccaneers.
+Brooks played high school football at Bartlett Yancey High School in Yanceyville, North Carolina.
 He recorded 331 total tackles for the Buccaneers.
 He was a three-year all-region, all-conference, and defensive MVP selection.
 Brooks earned all-state honors as team captain his senior year after accumulating 94 tackles and 12.5 sacks.
 He represented North Carolina in the Shrine Bowl of the Carolinas All-Star Game.
 He was named the Danville Regional Defensive Player-of-the-Year in 2008.
 Brooks also earned a varsity letter in track and field.

 College career

 Brooks played in 43 games for the East Carolina Pirates from 2009 to 2012, recording 52 solo tackles and ten sacks.
 He also earned Conference USA All-Freshman honors.

 Professional career

 Detroit Lions

 Brooks was signed by the Detroit Lions on May 2, 2013.
 He was released by the Lions on May 28, 2013.

 Seattle Seahawks

-The Seattle Seahawks claimed Brooks off waivers from the Detroit Lions on May 29, 2013.
+The Seattle Seahawks claimed Brooks off waivers from the Lions on May 29, 2013.
 He was released by the Seahawks on August 31, 2013, and re-signed on September 2, 2013.
 He was released by the Seahawks on September 11, 2013, and signed to their practice squad on September 12, 2013.
 Brooks was signed to the active roster on November 9, 2013.
 He appeared in a game against the Atlanta Falcons on November 10, recording a tackle.
 He was released on November 11.
 Brooks was re-signed to the practice squad on December 19, 2013.
 Brooks was signed to a futures contract on February 5, 2014.
 The Seahawks later won Super Bowl XLVIII against the Denver Broncos.
 The Seahawks waived/injured Brooks on August 26, 2014.
 He was released by the Seahawks on September 1, 2014.